gpremer/GettingAndCleaningDataCourseWork/CodeBook.md

 From the original measurements only the ones concerning means and standard deviations have been retained.

-Finally, per activity and per subject the mean of all, retained, measurements has been calculated.
+Finally, per activity and per subject the arithmetic mean of all, retained, measurements has been calculated.
 The result can be found in (`tidyFeatureMeans.txt`)[tidyFeatureMeans.txt].

 ## The variables

-There are two set of variables: those describe the context and those that are means of measurements (or estimations).
+There are two set of variables: those describing the context and those that are arithmetic means of measurements (or estimations).

 ### Context variables